PytorchConnectomics/SynAnno/README.md

 # SynAnno

 SynAnno is a tool designed for proofreading and correcting synaptic polarity annotation from electron microscopy (EM) volumes - specifically the [H01](https://h01-release.storage.googleapis.com/landing.html) dataset.
-SynAnno is aimed for integration with Seung Lab's (Princeton) CAVE (Connectome Annotation Versioning Engine).
+SynAnno is aimed for integration with CAVE (Connectome Annotation Versioning Engine).

 - [Key Components and Subjects](#key-components-and-subjects)
   - [H01](#h01)